symfonycorp/symfony-cloud-docs/cookbooks/go_live.rst

 .. caution::

-    Lets say you own one TLD ``my-domain.com`` and have two SymfonyCloud projects running.
+    Let's say you own one TLD ``my-domain.com`` and have two SymfonyCloud projects running.
     You may want to attach ``project1.my-domain.com`` to the first and ``project2.my-domain.com`` to the second project.
 While you can easily attach the first subdomain, this will not work for the second domain out of the box.